Intrauterine Insemination (IUI) in Tennessee

 Determine Time of Ovulation

-If you and your doctor determine that IUI is the right procedure for your family, the next steps will be to determine whether to do the procedure around the time of the patient’s natural ovulation cycle or take fertility medication to stimulate the release of an egg.
+If you and your doctor determine IUI is the right procedure for your family, the next steps will be to determine whether to do the procedure around the time of the patient’s natural ovulation cycle or to take fertility medication to stimulate the release of an egg.

 -